28th Infantry Division (Russian Empire)

 The 28th Infantry Division (28-я пехо́тная диви́зия, 28-oji pėstininkų divizija) was an infantry division of the Russian Imperial Army.
 It was part of the 20th Army Corps.
 Sometimes the division was nicknamed as the river division, because all of its regiments were named after rivers.
 Those rivers were the Volga, Kama, Don, and the Ural.

 Many Lithuanians served in this division, with the 109th and 111th Infantry Regiments having particularly many Lithuanians in them.
 Regardless, the division was assigned to the 1st Army's 20th Army Corps.
 In the latter half of 1914, this infantry division endured harsh battles in East Prussia, although it met its end with the rest of the 20th Army Corps in the Augustavas Forest.

 Division's dislocation

 The division's headquarters were located entirely in Kaunas from 1903 to 1913.
-The 28th Infantry Division was dislocated in the Kaunas Fortress and was trained for its defence, so it was not prepared for field battles.
+The 28th Infantry Division was located in the Kaunas Fortress and was trained for its defence, so it was not prepared for field battles.